KaanKazguc/KaanKazguc/README_EN.md

 ---

-I'm a recent engineer graduate eager to explore the depths of the data world.
+I'm a recent engineering graduate eager to explore the world of data.
 I'm interested in and working in the fields of **Data Science** and **Artificial Intelligence**.
 With a commitment to continuous learning, I'm focused on self-improvement and experimenting with new technologies.

 ---
 <p align="center">